 For the purposes of publication, Archivaria will accept JPEG format, 300 dpi or 1,800 x 1,500 pixel range with a file size in the 500-700 KB range.
 (If using Adobe Photoshop, an 1,800 x 1,500 pixel image saved in medium JPEG compression should create a file in the 500 KB range.)
 Whenever possible, scanned images should be produced from the original photograph in order to ensure the highest possible quality for publication.

 Authors are responsible for compliance with copyright and intellectual property requirements, including the “fair use” of quotations.
 Accuracy in citations is the responsibility of the author, as is conformity with established citation style as outlined above.

 Authors whose articles include reproductions of works in which the rights are owned by third parties must obtain written permission from the rights holder(s) for the use of such material, and provide Archivaria with copies of all such permissions.
 Archivaria does not provide funding to authors for fees associated with reproduction costs or copyright clearance.

 Authors of manuscripts accepted for publication retain copyright in their work.
-They are required to sign a licensing agreement that permits Archivaria to publish and disseminate the work in print and electronically.
+They are required to sign the Agreement on Authors' Rights and Responsibilities that permits Archivaria to publish and disseminate the work in print and electronically.
 In the same agreement, authors are required to confirm that “the material submitted for publication in Archivaria, both in its paper and electronic versions, including reproductions of other works (e.g., photographs, maps etc.) does not infringe upon any existing copyright.”